About Us

 21st Century Skills

-HASSE cultivates students with 21st century skills than instill passion, skills and knowledge, increases their awareness of global connectedness, and develops their interdisciplinary and transferable.
+HASSE builds 21st century skills that instill passion and knowledge, increase awareness of global connectedness, and develop interdisciplinary abilities students carry into any field.

 NASA as the classroom